 Rotate displays of toys and books to keep the design fresh.
 Consider hanging a string to showcase their latest creative artwork or favourite photos.

-White bunk bed and pull-out with colourful sheets and a teddy bear in a child’s room
+White bunk bed and pull-out with colourful sheets in a child’s room

 Wrapping Up Your Kid’s Bedroom Makeover